dotsam/sd/README.md

 ```

 #### Fuzzy finding
-If [fzf](https://github.com/junegunn/fzf) is in `$PATH` shifting to a non matching point will bring fzf up with a list of all points, pre filtered with your non matching point.
+If [fzy](https://github.com/jhawthorn/fzy) is in `$PATH` shifting to a non matching point will bring fzy up with a list of all points, pre filtered with your non matching point.

 After:
 ```bash